 Using a Deadly Weapon in the Commission of a Crime

-When you use or carry a lethal weapon while executing a crime, the court will increase the sentence by one to twenty (1 – 20) years.
-Though this added sentence may not exceed the sentence for the underlying crime…
+When you use or carry a lethal weapon while executing a crime, Nevada courts will increase the sentence by one to 20 years.
+Note this added sentence may not exceed the sentence for the underlying crime.

-So for example, if you are sentenced to 7 years in prison for armed robbery (NRS 200.380), the additional sentence can be no more than 7 years for a total sentence of 14 years.18
+So for example, if you are sentenced to seven years in prison for armed robbery, the additional sentence can be no more than seven years for a total sentence of 14 years.18

 Being an Ex-felon in Possession of a Firearm

 It is against Nevada law for convicted felons to possess guns.
-Being an ex-felon in possession of a firearm (NRS 202.360) is a category B felony, carrying:
+Being an ex-felon in possession of a firearm is a category B felony, carrying one to six years in prison and up to $5,000 in fines.19

 Brandishing a Firearm

-It is a misdemeanor to draw or wave a gun in a threatening or provocative manner.
-Brandishing a firearm (NRS 202.320) carries:
+It is a Nevada misdemeanor to draw or wave a gun in a threatening or provocative manner.
+Brandishing a firearm carries up to six months in jail and/or $1,000.20

 Battery With Substantial Bodily Harm

 Battery with substantial bodily harm is inflicting unlawful physical force that results in severe physical harm.
-A conviction is a felony offense that carries 1 to 15 years in prison.
+A conviction is a Nevada felony, carrying one to 15 years in prison.21

 Additional Reading